salvoravida/redux-first-history/README.md

 ```

-* just simple Router with no more ConnectedRouter!
+* Just a simple Router with no more ConnectedRouter!
 * Probably, you already did connect the Redux store with `react-router-redux` or `connected-react-router` (in this case you have only to replace the import!)

 # Abstract

 While working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.

-So you may have components that take location from store, others that take location from router context, and others from withRouter HOC.
+So you may have components that take location from the store, others that take location from router context, and others from withRouter HOC.

-This sometimes could generate sync issue, due to the fact that many components are updated at different time.
+This sometimes could generate sync issues, due to the fact that many components are updated at different times.
 In addition, React shallowCompare rendering optimization will not work as it should.

 With `redux-first-history`, you can mix components that get history from wherever,